f5devcentral/f5-agility-labs-xc/docs/class4/lab6.rst

 #.
 Review and explore the related security events.
 Expand various requests to understand why they were allowed/blocked.

    .. image:: _static/lab6-security-102.png
+      :width: 800px

 #.
 Continue to explore various filters, events, etc. within the **Security Analytics** dashboard to review and explore the related events.
-Try using the **Forensics** filter
-to drill-down further into specific traffic.
+   Try using the **Forensics** filter to drill-down further into specific traffic.

    .. image:: _static/lab6-security-103.png
       :width: 800px